- “The problem is, there’s a lovely phrase, which, let me tell you, in Darlington they think of nothing else, it’s called Caveat Emptor.”

 - Alliterative Name: Judge Robert Rinder.

-- Berserk Button: Cracking jokes when the judge makes it perfectly clear only he's allowed to do that, blatant disregard to procedure and forged evidence.
+- Berserk Button: Cracking jokes when the judge makes it perfectly clear only he's allowed to do that.

 - Camp Gay: Rinder is both openly gay and very camp.